ScanMountGoat/xc3_lib/ARCHITECTURE.md

 Other projects like xc3_model, xc3_wgpu, and xc3_viewer use the generated shader database to determine how to assign textures in a material.
 This includes which textures to assign to a particular output like normals or albedo as well as how to unpack and pack the texture color channels.
 The shader database is usually an optional argument since not all applications require assigned textures.
 The actual database types are stored in xc3_model to separate the CLI tool and its dependencies.
 The database format is not stable, so consuming code should use xc3_model as a library to parse the database files.

 ### xc3_test
 A command line tool for testing parsing and conversion code for all files in an extracted dump.
 This allows files of a given type to be checked efficiently in parallel and avoids needing to commit game files to source control.
-The main goal is to ensure that all files in the game dump of a given format parse without any errors.
+The main goal is to ensure that all files in the game dump of a given format load and convert without any errors.
 More specific tests are usually better suited as unit tests in the associated projects.

 ### xc3_tex
 A command line tool for converting texture files to and from DDS or image formats like PNG, TIFF, or JPEG.
 DDS works well as an intermediate format, so the code just calls the appropriate conversion functions and handles command line parameters.